Tay Road Bridge: Week of delays expected for Dundee and Fife motorists

-Motorists have been warned to expect delays on and around the Tay Road Bridge later this month.
+Motorists have been warned to expect delays on and around the Tay Road Bridge in September.

 A contraflow system will be in place for seven days from Monday September 13 to allow for investigation works.